 |

-This style evolved in England as part of the Aesthetic Movement and derived inspiration from Japanese art and design principles.
+This style evolved in England as part of the Aesthetic Movement and derived inspiration from Japanese art and design.
 Interest in the arts of Japan was stimulated by events such as the opening of Japan to trade with the West in 1854 and Japanese displays at international exhibitions.
-The style overlaps Eastlake furniture in the use of rectilinear forms, low-relief carved ornament, incised lines and conventionalized floral motifs; however, the decoration is Japanese in origin and consists of prunus blossoms, chrysanthemums, bamboo shoots and leaves, cranes, and other exotic birds, and motifs associated with the Aesthetic Movement such as the lily and the sunflower.
+The style overlaps Eastlake furniture in the use of rectilinear forms, low-relief carved ornament, incised lines, and conventionalized floral motifs; however, the decoration is Japanese in origin and consists of prunus blossoms, chrysanthemums, bamboo shoots and leaves, cranes and other exotic birds, and motifs associated with the Aesthetic Movement such as the lily and the sunflower.
 Furniture in this style is often made of ebonized wood, although rosewood and mahogany also occur.
 The broad surfaces of case pieces such as wardrobes and cabinets are frequently veneered with marquetry of Japanesque prunus blossoms, chrysanthemums, or flowering urns.
-A popular type of Anglo-Japanese furniture imitates bamboo in the turnings of the legs, stretchers, and applied moldings, which are made of a light-colored wood such as maple.
+Some Anglo-Japanese furniture, typically made of maple, imitates bamboo in the turnings of the legs, stretchers, and applied moldings.

 |